-PIN Apple Jicama Slaw to try it later!
+PIN Jicama Apple Slaw to try it later!

 Square image of Apple Jicama Slaw in two bowls with serving bowl in back.

-The one caution I’d give if you’re making this for a special occasion is that the salad is best if you don’t toss the ingredients with the dressing until right before you eat it.
-I think you could prep the apples and vegetables a little bit ahead and still keep the ingredients crisp, but I would make the salad as close to serving time as you can.
+There’s one caution I’d give if you’re making this slaw with jicama and apple for a special occasion.
+The salad is best if you don’t toss the ingredients with the dressing until right before you eat it.
+I think you could prep the apples and vegetables a bit ahead and still keep the ingredients crisp, but I’d finish combining the slaw as close to serving time as you can.

 What ingredients do you need for this recipe?

 (This is only a list of ingredients; please scroll down for complete printable recipe.
-Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)
+Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe with ingredient amounts.)

 • green cabbage